lmaccaro-maker/proyecto-final-notas/README.md

 Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).

+Notes Application
 Welcome to the Notes Application!
 This web application allows you to create, manage, and organize your notes efficiently.

 Built with simplicity and functionality in mind, it's perfect for tracking ideas, tasks, and important information in one centralized place.

 Live Demo
 Check out the live application here: Notes Application

 Features

-Create Notes: Easily add new notes with a straightforward interface.
+-Create Notes: Easily add new notes with a straightforward interface.
-Edit Notes: Make changes to existing notes effortlessly.
+-Edit Notes: Make changes to existing notes effortlessly.
-Delete Notes: Remove notes you no longer need.
+-Delete Notes: Remove notes you no longer need.
-Mark as Complete: Check off notes as you finish tasks.
+-Mark as Complete: Check off notes as you finish tasks.
-Responsive Design: Accessible on both desktop and mobile devices.
+-Responsive Design: Accessible on both desktop and mobile devices.

 Technologies Used
-Vue.js: A progressive JavaScript framework for building user interfaces.
+-Vue.js: A progressive JavaScript framework for building user interfaces.
-Netlify: A platform for deploying web applications.
+-Netlify: A platform for deploying web applications.
-CSS: Custom styles for a modern and clean user interface.
+-CSS: Custom styles for a modern and clean user interface.
-Local Storage: Save notes directly in your browser for persistence.
+-Local Storage: Save notes directly in your browser for persistence.

+Usage
+Click the "+" button to add a new note.
+Use the "Delete" button to remove any unwanted notes.
+Mark tasks as complete by toggling the checkbox.
+Your notes are automatically saved in your browser, so they're there when you come back.

+Contributing
+Contributions are welcome!
+Please feel free to submit a Pull Request or open an issue for any bugs or feature requests.